joeky888/dotfile/Software/Command/docker-k8s.md

-sudo iptables -P FORWARD ACCEPT sudo ufw allow in on cbr0 && sudo ufw allow out on cbr0 microk8s.enable dns storage helm ingress # Enable ingress so there is no need to install metallb and ingress controller
+sudo iptables -P FORWARD ACCEPT sudo ufw allow in on cbr0 && sudo ufw allow out on cbr0

+# Enable ingress so there is no need to install metallb and ingress controller
+# It will create a namespace ingress but we don't have to install our cluster into this namespace
-# microk8s.enable ingress || microk8s.enable istio
+microk8s.enable dns storage helm ingress microk8s.status
-microk8s.status
 microk8s.inspect